ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 layout: home
 title: "Car Crashes in New York School Districts"
 ---
-Crashes divided into each school district
+Crashes divided into each school district.
+Which one is most dangerous?
+{% include CloroplethIncident.html %}